Abhisucks/tic-tac-toe/readme.md

 ## How to Play

-- 1. Open the Tic-Tac-Toe game in your web browser.
+- 1.Open the Tic-Tac-Toe game in your web browser.
-- 2. Enter the names of both players in the input fields provided.
+- 2.Enter the names of both players in the input fields provided.
-- 3. Choose who goes first by clicking on the "Player 1" or "Player 2" button.
+- 3.Choose who goes first by clicking on the "Player 1" or "Player 2" button.
-- 4. Click on the cells to make your move.
+- 4.Click on the cells to make your move.
-- 5. The first player to get three in a row wins the game.
+- 5.The first player to get three in a row wins the game.
-- 6. If no one wins and all cells are filled, the game is a tie.
+- 6.If no one wins and all cells are filled, the game is a tie.
-- 7. Click the "New Game" button to start a new game.
+- 7.Click the "New Game" button to start a new game.

 ## Installation

 This game can be installed on your device as a Progressive Web App.
 To install the game:

-- 1. Open the game in your web browser.
+- 1.Open the game in your web browser.
-- 2. In the menu bar, click on "Install Tic-Tac-Toe".
+- 2.In the menu bar, click on "Install Tic-Tac-Toe".
-- 3. Follow the prompts to install the game on your device.
+- 3.Follow the prompts to install the game on your device.

 ## Credits